 I skied with Ben and Ken Scissors in the Ortler Mountains in 2010.
-We kept in touch and they came up for an Anchorage Ski Week in late March.
+We kept in touch and they came up for a week of Guided Backcountry Skiing in late March.
 After a warm up skills day in the Chugach Front we hit Government Peak at Hatcher Pass.
 In this photo they're standing on the summit of Government.
 Between them are tracks from our first run.

 It's been a chubby season in Alaska.
 So chubby we couldn't read the warnings.
 The Center Ridge Snotel has over 10 feet of snow.

 Skiing the lower-angle ridge from Tincan toward a mini-slab on the uptrack.
 The winter provided a relentless maritime snow climate with the advisory going from Considerable, to Moderate, to Low in two to three day period.
 During a normal winter Turnagain has an arctic maritime snow climate.
 Also known as "maritime with an identity crisis".

 These mini-avalanches from surface hoar under drifts were long-running and efficient.
 This was the first persistent weak layer of the season.

 Ben skiing the Tincan trees.